 - Serve garnished with all of your favorite toppings.
 Enjoy!

 - For an even more flavorful broth, replace up to half of the water used to cook the pork with low-sodium chicken broth or chicken stock.
 You could also add pork bones (neck, hock, or feet bones), an extra addition that I highly recommend as the pork broth is an essential component to this recipe.
 Simply discard the bones at the same time you discard the onion and garlic.

 - You may substitute chicken for pork.
 I recommend bone-in skin-on chicken thighs as they give the best flavor.
 Be sure to reduce the total cooking time to 1 hour for the chicken and broth.

-- You can find the dried chilies in the Mexican aisle or in the spice section at the grocery store or online.
+- You can find the dried chiles in the Mexican aisle or in the spice section at the grocery store or online:

 - Nutritional information does not include any of the optional garnishes.